tanmay-priy/simonthegame/README.md

 <br>
 Author - Tanmay Priydarshi
 <br>
-A game (not my oroiginal) I coded so that my dad can play and do some cognitive exercises while playing it.
+A game (not my original) I coded so that my dad can play and do some cognitive exercises.